|Home | Meetings | Committees | Faculty Searches | Handbook | Diversity | Directories | Documents | Awards | Former Faculty|

 Biography of the Secretary

 Jillian Dubman has served as the Secretary of the Faculty for the schools of Arts and Sciences and of Engineering (A&S&E) since July 2008.
 In this role, she strives to provide excellent customer service to faculty, staff, and administrators as a means of supporting the academic mission of the university.
-As a member of the staff of the Provost and Senior Vice President, she provides advice regarding faculty governance matters and supports the faculty affairs processes that link the two schools to the Provost's Office.
+As a member of the staff of the Office of the Dean of Arts and Sciences and the Office of the Dean of Engineering, she provides advice regarding faculty governance matters and supports the faculty affairs processes that link the two schools to the Provost's Office.

 Among Ms. Dubman's responsibilities within the schools are the following.